 Application tracking system

 Application tracking systems are definitely a must for almost any company looking to grow its team.
 Each job can receive anything from 5 to 250 applications, most of them irrelevant.
-A recruiter takes on average 6-10 seconds to screen a CV.
+Recruiters take on average 6-10 seconds to screen a CV.
 It’s a lot of time only to estimate who to invite for the next step.

 Customer Relationship Management